Solar Panels for Ephphata School for the Deaf - Phase 2

 However, the carpentry workshops still rely on the National Electric Company for electricity, and often suffer from power outages.
 Phase 2 of the Solar Panels Project will install solar panels for the carpentry workshops.

 “Our carpentry classes are very popular but frequent power outages hinder our students’ progress.”

 • Tshinyama Kalosa, School Director

 Your Gift Makes a Big Difference!

 Solar energy is not only durable, it is renewable which means it is always available.
-It is the most natural source of energy for the production of electricity.
-Solar energy requires very
+It is the most natural source of energy for the production of electricity, and requires very little maintenance.

 Back to Top